One of the most unique chile peppers I’ve ever seen! The looks of this plant is very beautiful! From Malaysia.

 Very limited supply!

-Challenge: 2 (easy to grow, just needs enough warmth and light)
+Challenge: 2 (easy to grow, just needs enough warmth and light and a longer season.)